Desert Fathers: Essential texts

 There are many different collections of sayings of the Desert Fathers.
 The earliest writings were simply ordered by the initial letter of the Abba's name in the order of the Greek alphabet, resulting in the editors starting with Anthony the Great, Arsenius and Agathon, and concluding with Cheremon, Psenthaisius and Or.
 These editors were the first to use the word apophthegms (meaning: saying, maxim or aphorism), resulting in this collection being known as Apophthegmata Patrum Alphabetica (The Sayings of the Desert Fathers: The Alphabetical Collection).
 This collection contains about a thousand items.

 The same editors also recognised a number of anonymous sayings and tales of the Desert Fathers and Mothers that were popularly circulated.
 This material was gathered into a collection now known as the Anonymous Patrum Apophthegmata (Anonymous Sayings of the Desert Fathers).
 These sayings were loosely ordered by subject (for instance: humility, charity etc.).

 The collection now known as the Systematic Collection began to emerge a century later (c.
 500 AD) and features sayings from the Alphabetic Collection and the Anonymous Sayings, combined and systematically ordered under twenty-one chapters.
 This collection contains about 1200 items and therefore does not completely combine the two older collections.

-The various collections of sayings to often overlap.
+The various collections of sayings often overlap.